abdullahguluniversity/.github/profile/README.md

 ## Abdullah Gül Üniversitesi, Yeni Nesil Devlet Üniversitesi 👋
-## Abdullah Gül Üniversity, New Generation University 👋
+## Abdullah Gül University, New Generation University 👋
 <!--

 **Here are some ideas to get you started:**